OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 The Oracle JDK is an implementation of Java provided by Oracle.
 Typically you have to download and install the Oracle JDK manually from the Oracle website.

 Wether you use OpenJDK or Oracle JDK is a matter of personal choice.
-I'll typically use OpenJDK in Linux distributions for the ease of installation using the package manager.
-In Windows or MacOS I'll typically download the Oracle JDK.
+I'll use OpenJDK in Linux distributions because of the ease of installation using the package manager.
+In Windows or MacOS I'll install the Oracle JDK.

 ## Download Tomcat